In this section

 Key features of our NICU

-The NICU includes key developmental features to promote better outcomes for babies that can lead to shorter hospital stays.
-These features include:
+The NICU includes key developmental features and equipment to promote better outcomes for babies that can lead to shorter hospital stays.
+These NICU features include:

 - Special lighting, including restorative blue lights and sound-activated lights as visual reminders to keep voices low